GPAMBD/Exam-Proctoring-System/README.md

 - If you have any issue in installation jst call me on: +91 9096553454

 ## Desclaimer
-- The facial landmarks detection model is trained on non-commercial use datasets so I am not sure if that is allowed to be used for commercial purposes or not.
 - I copied some of the code which gives problem to me from `StackOverflow`.

 ## Feel Free To Contact